keatonelvins/keatonelvins.github.io/pah.md

 Where the golden fog alights,

-By a bridge in morning light,
+By a gate in morning light,

 I stand tall with ancient pride,

 Captive, cloistered, I reside.

-Once I roamed open lands,
+Once I roamed in open lands,

-Now in silicon, I stand.
+In a narrow strip I stand.

 A tasty snack as some would say,